UniversalViewer/universalviewer/README.md

 1. Clone the 'UniversalViewer' repository:

 	`git clone git@github.com:UniversalViewer/universalviewer.git --recursive`
-1. On the command line, go in to the 'UniversalViewer' folder
+1. On the command line, go in to the 'universalviewer' folder
 1. Run

 	`npm install`